-- 3.1 Articles of Incorporation of Eagle Financial Bancorp, Inc. (1) - 3.2 Bylaws of Eagle Financial Bancorp, Inc. (2) - 4 Form of Common Stock Certificate of Eagle Financial Bancorp, Inc. (3) - 10.1 Form of Employment Agreement between Eagle Savings Bank and Gary J. Koester(4) - 10.2 Form of Employment Agreement between Eagle Savings Bank and certain officers(5) - 10.3 Form of Eagle Savings Bank Amended and Restated Supplemental Executive Retirement Plan(6) - 10.4 Form of Eagle Savings Bank Amended and Restated Supplemental Director Retirement Plan(7)

-- 21 Subsidiaries of Registrant(8) - 23.1 Consent of BKD LLP - 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 - 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 - 32 Certification of Chief Executive Officer and Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 - Interactive data files pursuant to Rule 405 of Regulation S-T: (i) the Consolidated Balance Sheets as of December 31, 2018 and 2017, (ii) the Consolidated Statements of Income for the years ended December 31, 2018 and 2017, (iii) the Consolidated Statements of Retained Earnings for the years ended December 31, 2018 and 2017, (iv) the Consolidated Statements of Cash Flows for the years ended December 31, 2018 and 2017, and (v) the notes to the Consolidated Financial Statements - (1) Incorporated by reference to Exhibit 3.1 to the Registration Statement on Form S-1 filed with the Securities and Exchange Commission on March 9, 2017 (File No. 333-216576). - (2) Incorporated by reference to Exhibit 3.2 to the Registration Statement on Form S-1 filed with the Securities and Exchange Commission on March 9, 2017 (File No. 333-216576). - (3) Incorporated by reference to Exhibit 4 to the Registration Statement on Form S-1 filed with the Securities and Exchange Commission on March 9, 2017 (File No. 333-216576). - (4) Incorporated by reference to Exhibit 10.1 to the Registration Statement on Form S-1 filed with the Securities and Exchange Commission on March 9, 2017 (File No. 333-216576). - (5) Incorporated by reference to Exhibit 10.2 to the Registration Statement on Form S-1 filed with the Securities and Exchange Commission on March 9, 2017 (File No. 333-216576). - (6) Incorporated by reference to Exhibit 10.3 to the Registration Statement on Form S-1 filed with the Securities and Exchange Commission on March 9, 2017 (File No. 333-216576). - (7) Incorporated by reference to Exhibit 10.4 to the Registration Statement on Form S-1 filed with the Securities and Exchange Commission on March 9, 2017 (File No. 333-216576). - (8) Incorporated by reference to Exhibit 21 to the Registration Statement on Form S-1 filed with the Securities and Exchange Commission on March 9, 2017 (File No. 333-216576).
+- 3.1 Articles of Incorporation of Eagle Financial Bancorp, Inc. (1) - 3.2 Bylaws of Eagle Financial Bancorp, Inc. (2) - 4 Form of Common Stock Certificate of Eagle Financial Bancorp, Inc. (3) - 10.1 Employment Agreement between Eagle Savings Bank and Gary J. Koester - 10.2 Employment Agreement between Eagle Savings Bank and Patricia L. Walter - 10.3 Employment Agreement between Eagle Savings Bank and Kevin R. Schramm - 10.4 Eagle Savings Bank Amended and Restated Supplemental Executive Retirement Plan - 10.5 Eagle Savings Bank Amended and Restated Supplemental Director Retirement Plan - 21 Subsidiaries of Registrant(4) - 23.1 Consent of BKD LLP - 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 - 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 - 32 Certification of Chief Executive Officer and Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 - Interactive data files pursuant to Rule 405 of Regulation S-T: (i) the Consolidated Balance Sheets as of December 31, 2019 and 2018, (ii) the Consolidated Statements of Income for the years ended December 31, 2019 and 2018, (iii) the Consolidated Statements of Retained Earnings for the years ended December 31, 2019 and 2018, (iv) the Consolidated Statements of Cash Flows for the years ended December 31, 2019 and 2018, and (v) the notes to the Consolidated Financial Statements